How To Edit Your WordPress User Profile

 14 – Update Profile

-- Your email address is only used for your blog administration.
+- Your email address is only used for your site administration.

-- Your email address is never sent to any other site (including WordPress) and it is never displayed on your site (unless you choose to publish it, or use a WP theme that displays your email address).
+- The email address on your profile is never sent to any other site (including WordPress) and it is never shown on your website (unless you decided to display it, or use a theme that displays the email address).

-- Only registered users of your site can access the email address you provide.
+- Only registered users of your site have access to the e-mail address you have entered.

-Installing certain plugins on your site (e.g. for adding social media features), may add or remove fields in the User Profile section (e.g. add a Facebook URL field, display additional functionality settings related to the plugin, etc…)
+Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in the User Profile screen (e.g. add a Twitter username field, insert extra options related to the plugin, etc…)

-There are various plugins that let you change user profile fields.
-You can browse a number of free plugins by going to Add Plugins and searching for “user profile fields” inside your WordPress dashboard …
+There are various plugins that allow you to change user profile fields.
+You can browse these plugins by going to Add Plugins and searching for “user profile fields” inside your dashboard …

-See Tip #3 in the “Useful Tips Related To Your Profile” section further below for an example of a free plugin that lets you hide unnecessary fields in your Profile area.
+See Tip #3 in the “Useful Tips Related To Your User Profile” section further below for an example of a free plugin that lets you hide unnecessary user profile fields.

-As mentioned previously, your WordPress Profile screen has a number of fields that allow you to enter additional contact information such as:
+As mentioned earlier, the Profile area has a number of fields that allow you to enter additional contact information such as:

 Most users just ignore this section.
 Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.